 How perfect are you with all the things that you do in your life?
 Not much and taking a photograph isn’t all about it.
-You need to embrace the imperfect photos too, because photos are meant to be embraced.
+You need to embrace the imperfect photos too because photos are meant to be embraced.

 You cannot always look for the perfect shot, sometimes you need to click the photo of a collapsed into dirt building and use your photography skills to make the best out of it.
-You have to have that idea of how meaningful can be an imperfect shot to you or to someone in the near future.
+You have to have that idea of how meaning can be an imperfect shot to you or to someone in the near future.

-It’s OK for a photograph to have some blur, blown-out highlights, cut off feet, a skewed composition or even objects getting in the way.
+It’s OK for a photograph to have some blur, blown-out highlights, cut off feet, a skewed composition, or even objects getting in the way.
 It doesn’t have to ruin the photograph or even hurt it in any way.

 3. No Subject